 Even with three lots, Thetis Lake can be very busy throughout the year as people enjoy nature so close to home.
-Finding a parking spot can be challenging, especially on weekends.
+Finding a parking spot can be challenging, especially on hot summer weekends.

 There is now seasonal transit (#53 Atkins) operating to the park; otherwise the closest BC Transit bus stop that operates throughout the year, is approximately 1 km away on Island Highway.

 Next time you feel like getting out in nature for a hike, a paddle, a picnic or a swim, think Thetis Lake.

 The Toronto Arrows, Canada's only major league rugby team will play a "home" game at Starlight Stadium in Langford on Feb 11, 2022.
 I hope they're ready for a raucous crowd - folks out here are avid f…